danieldhats7/brazilian-e-commerce/README.md

 ## Prerequisites
 You have to configure the `settings.ini` file with the necessary credentials for the connection to the database.

-Setup a python environment with virtualenv and activate it:
+Setup a python environment with virtualenv with `python=3.9` and activate it:

 `$virtualenv env`

 `$source env/Scripts/activate`

-Install the necessary libraries for the project run:
+To install the necessary libraries for the project run:

 `$pip install -r requirements.txt`